Janet Mock: Honors and awards

 In 2015, Time named her one of "the 30 Most Influential People on the Internet" and one of "12 New Faces of Black Leadership" and Fast Company included Mock as one of 2015's "Most Creative People in Business."

 In February 2015, the American Library Association honored Redefining Realness with the Stonewall Book Award.
-Later that year, Mock's book was nominated as a Lambda Literary Award finalist in the category of transgender non-fiction and The Women's Way awarded Mock with their Book Prize.
+Later that year, Mock's book was nominated as a Lambda Literary Award finalist in the category of Transgender Nonfiction and The Women's Way awarded Mock with their Book Prize.

 In June 2015, Mock received the inaugural José Esteban Muñoz award from CLAGS: The Center for LGBTQ Studies – an award that is given to an individual who promotes Queer Studies in their work or activism.

 Along with Tiq Milan and Candis Cayne, Mock accepted an award in honor of Marsha P. Johnson and Sylvia Rivera's lives and work at the 2016 LOGO Trailblazer Honors.
 She referred to Johnson and Rivera as her "fairy godmothers because they created the blueprint for our liberation."

 Mock was included in Time magazine's 100 Most Influential People of 2018.
+That year, her memoir Surpassing Certainty was a finalist for the 2018 Lambda Literary Award for Transgender Nonfiction.

 In 2019, Mock received a Primetime Emmy Award nomination for Outstanding Drama Series at the 71st Primetime Emmy Awards for her work as a producer on season 1 of Pose.
 She was nominated for this award again in 2021 at the 73rd Primetime Emmy Awards, as well as being nominated for Outstanding Writing for a Drama Series, both nominations are for her work on season 3 of Pose.

 Personal life

 Mock lives in New York City.
 She married photographer Aaron Tredwell in 2015.
 The couple filed for divorce in February 2019.

-Mock began dating Pose actor Angel Bismark Curiel in 2018 amid her failing marriage.
+Mock began dating Pose actor Angel Bismark Curiel in 2018.